-School employees must inform the headteacher/principal (Chair of Governors if the employee is the headteacher/principal) immediately if they are subject to a criminal conviction, caution, ban, police enquiry, investigation or pending prosecution.
-The headteacher/principal or Chair will discuss the situation with the employee in the context of their role and responsibilities in order to help safeguard children, other employees at the school and the school's reputation.
+School employees must inform the executive headteacher (Chair of Governors if the employee is the executive headteacher) immediately if they are subject to a criminal conviction, caution, ban, police enquiry, investigation or pending prosecution.
+The executive headteacher or Chair will discuss the situation with the employee in the context of their role and responsibilities in order to help safeguard children, other employees at the school and the school's reputation.